2008 Super Tuesday tornado outbreak: Atkins–Clinton–Mountain View–Highland, Arkansas

 The first long-lived supercell, which spawned the tornado with the longest continuous track of any single tornado to occur during this outbreak, developed around 4:50 p.m.
 CST (2250 UTC) southeast of Centerville in Yell County, Arkansas.
 The tornado touched down to the southwest of New Neely, causing minor damage to two structures and downing trees at EF0 to EF1 strength.
 The tornado tracked into Pope County, rapidly intensifying to EF3 strength as it slammed into Lucky Landing, a marina at Lake Atkins where multiple vehicles, boats, and mobile homes were destroyed, and one woman was killed.
 Continuing northeast, the tornado struck the southern and eastern outskirts of Atkins, killing three people.
 In the Atkins area, 65 homes were heavily damaged or destroyed, and 39 others were damaged to a lesser degree.
-Several vehicles were blown off of Interstate 40, and six mobile homes were destroyed as well, with five others damaged.
+Several vehicles were blown off of I-40, and six mobile homes were destroyed as well, with five others damaged.
 Northeast of Atkins, the tornado toppled metal truss towers, destroyed chicken houses, and heavily damaged a large church and gym.
 In the Happy Bend area, another fatality occurred as a man abandoned his mobile home and sought shelter in a large metal shipping container, which was tossed hundreds of yards into a wooded area.
 The tornado continued on and crossed into Conway County at EF3 intensity, passing near the town of Cleveland.
 In this area, 36 homes and mobile homes were destroyed, six sustained major damage, and eight sustained minor damage along this segment of the path.
 Several chicken houses were completely destroyed, killing 80,000 chickens, and an elderly couple was killed when their mobile home was swept completely away.